This article explains the main steps in settling someone’s affairs after death.

 It depends on whether the succession is solvent or insolvent, which means whether it has enough assets (money, etc.) to pay all the deceased's debts.

-If the succession is solvent, this is the order of payment:
+If the succession is solvent, this is the preferred order of payment:

 If the succession is insolvent, don't pay anything.
 Read the detailed answer to the next question.